curlygirly/cv-1/README.md

 Because I haven't got an evil Computer Sciences degree you won't have to wait 6 months for me to;

-- Unlearn 3 years of mostly superceded dogma and no real-world experience
+- Unlearn 3 years of mostly superceded dogma with no real-world experience
 - Contribute immediately with practical knowledge of researching, designing, testing, developing, debugging and deploying
 - Learn how to learn myself so I can migrate to whatever languages and frameworks a task requires